samsquire/ideas4/README.md

-The solution to the expresion problem can handle the following problems:
+The solution to the expression problem can handle the following problems:

 * **Definition of graphs/trees/object structures** The expression problem is intrinsically tied to the representation of object structures and standins or object compatibility for eachother.

 ![image](https://user-images.githubusercontent.com/1983701/185062227-5bc1c748-664e-46ad-8aa8-85b67f9360c6.png)

 * **Dynamic flexible interfaces** Interfaces in Java and Golang are rather weakly powered in terms of extensibility.
+* **Copy-from implementation**
 * **Parallelism/Concurrency** We define the **what** or behaviour with a multimultidimensional matrix.
 We can also define what goes on in parallel to what other things.
 We need to represent causality in the matrix and we can therefore render synchronization events in the multimatrix.
 * **Negotiation Protocols** If you exchange the matrix with another node, you can negotiate behaviour based on what you support, which is due to the nested matrix nature of the expression problem.
 You can agree on the highest or lowest matching level you support.
 * **Upgrade and seamless upgrade procedure** Upgrading software **should** be easy but it rarely is.